hmlendea/imperator-dracones-invictus/README.md

  - Many new dacian and thracian male names
  - Many new dacian and thracian female names
  - Moved the thracian culture from the hellenic group into this one
- - New colour for the culture group (cyan as RTW's thracian faction colour)
+ - New colour for the culture group (cyan as RTW's dacian faction colour)